 The measurement of jet production in $e^{\pm}p$ scattering is important for the understanding of quantum chromodynamics (QCD) and is a well-established tool to test perturbative QCD predictions [1-9].
-Studies of inclusive-jet production in neutral current (NC) deep inelastic scattering (DIS) events are especially suited for precision determinations of the strong coupling, α_s , together with the gluon distribution function of the proton.
+Studies of inclusive-jet production, in which each jet is considered individually, in neutral current (NC) deep inelastic scattering (DIS) events are especially suited for precision determinations of the strong coupling, α_s , together with the gluon distribution function of the proton.
 Compared to dijet measurements, inclusive-jet measurements have a smaller statistical uncertainty and smaller associated theoretical uncertainties, as expected for a more inclusive process.
 Inclusive-jet measurements also give access to a more unconstrained kinematic region, since they are unaffected by the infrared sensitivity that excludes some regions of dijet measurements [10].

 For the study of QCD processes in DIS, the Breit frame of reference has several advantages [8].
 In this frame, the exchanged virtual boson V^ (a photon or Z boson) collides collinearly with an incoming parton in the proton.
-The single-jet production process of the type $V^q \to q$, referred to as the quark-parton-model-like (QPM-like) process, is predominantly of zeroth order in α_s and is therefore not of interest for the present analysis.
-When viewing this process in the Breit frame, the outgoing quark is scattered back along the collision axis and can therefore be suppressed by selecting jets with a high transverse momentum, $p{\perp,\text{Breit}}$, with respect to this axis.
+The singlejet production process of the type $V^q \rightarrow q$, referred to as the quark-parton-model-like (OPM-like) process, is predominantly of zeroth order in α_s and is therefore not of interest for the present analysis.
+When viewing this process in the Breit frame, the outgoing quark is scattered back along the collision axis and can therefore be suppressed by selecting jets with a high transverse momentum, $p{\perp,Breit}$, with respect to this axis.
 This suppression is beneficial for the determination of α_s .
 In dijet or multi-jet production processes, which do involve hard QCD interactions of order α_s or higher, jets have in general a non-zero transverse momentum in the Breit frame.
-The leading-order contributions in the Breit frame are from the QCD-Compton $(V^q \to gq)$ and boson-gluon-fusion $(V^g \to q\bar{q})$ processes.
+The leading-order contributions in the Breit frame are from the QCD-Compton $(V^q \rightarrow gq)$ and boson-gluonfusion $(V^g \rightarrow q\bar{q})$ processes.
 The Feynman graphs and corresponding depictions of single-jet and multi-jet events in the Breit frame are illustrated in Fig. 1.

-In this paper, a measurement of double-differential inclusive-jet cross sections in Q^2 and $p{\perp,\mathrm{Breit}}$ in NC DIS events using the ZEUS detector at HERA is presented, where Q^2 is the negative square of the four-momentum of the virtual exchanged boson and $p{\perp,\mathrm{Breit}}$ is the transverse momentum of each jet in the Breit reference frame.
-The analysis was performed for the kinematic region $Q^2 > 150\,\mathrm{GeV}^2$ and $p{\perp,\mathrm{Breit}} > 7\,\mathrm{GeV}$.
+In this paper, a measurement of double-differential inclusive-jet cross sections in Q^2 and $p{\perp, Breit}$ in NC DIS events using the ZEUS detector at HERA is presented, where Q^2 is the negative square of the four-momentum of the virtual a now at University of Bath, Bath, UK